Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: The generalized Maxwell model

 \section{The generalized Maxwell model}

 Previously, we discussed the stress relaxation behavior for the Maxwell model.
 While this model is conducive to building intuition and deriving simple equations, it falls short of reproducing the behavior of a realistic material.
 A better model is an ideal spring in series with many Maxwell units having a distribution of time constants as is shown in Fig.~\ref{fig:man:Maxwell:units}.
-This model is known as the {\it generalized Maxwell model}.
+This model is known as the {\it generalized Maxwell model} and is sometimes also called the Maxwell–Wiechert model.
 We follow in the footsteps of Speake and Quinn, who have discussed such models in the literature~\cite{Quinn1992,Speake1999,Spe18}.

-First, let's assume we have $n$ discrete sets of Maxwell units, each with an elastic modulus $E_1$ and a viscosity $\nu_j$, yielding a time constant $\tau_j =\nu_j/E_1$.
+First, let's assume we have $n$ discrete sets of Maxwell units, each with an elastic modulus, $E_1$, and a viscosity, $\nu_j$, yielding a time constant, $\tau_j =\nu_j/E_1$.
 Hence, the response function is given by

 By replacing the sum with an integral with lower limit $\tau_l$ and upper limit $\tau_u$ and using a distribution function $f(\tau)$, we obtain

 Note that the distribution function is normalized such that